Adam Hicks (American football)

 Adam Hicks (born c.
-1969) is an American college football coach.
-He is the head football coach for Clarke University, a position he has held since 2023.
-Before becoming the head football coach at Clarke, Hicks spent time as their defensive coordinator.
+1987) is an American college football coach.
+He is the defensive coordinator and linebackers coach for Tyler Junior College, a position he has held since 2026.
+He served as the head football coach at Clarke University from 2023 to 2025.
+Before becoming the head football coach at Clarke, Hicks spent time as the program's defensive coordinator.
 He also coached for Ole Miss, Memphis, and Missouri.